industrial-edge/iih-sdk/docs/002_example_apps/002_Example_002/002_Example_002.md

 Triangular wave using databus as service - provided by the Development Kit - Create an application to form a **triangular** wave using **Databus** and **flow creator** as service and get data through them.
 The data represented in a triangular wave form is created by using **streamlit**.

 1. [Create your application](../../001_pages/02_create_app/01-Create-Workflow.md) - Enter the name and description of your application.
 Add service and select Databus from the dropdown.
 Proceed to app summary and review it.
 2. Download your application - After reviewing the application, start generating the source code.
-Once the downlaod is complete you can extract the zip file in your desired location adn open it in VS Code.
+Once the download is complete you can extract the zip file in your desired location and open it in VS Code.
 3. [Start services for application](../../001_pages/03_test_app/02-Test-Workflow.md) - Go to test workflow and start databus service and flow creator app.
 Redirect to flow creator using the button and create the flow to receive timestamp.

 ![Alt text](./_graphics/image-5.png)